 If you prefer, you can compile only pngcrush.c from the pngcrush source distribution and run it with the stock libpng and zlib, which can be found at the PNG web site, www.libpng.org/pub/png/.
 If you do this,

-Precompiled binaries for Windows (runs in MSDOS window, built under DJGPP) and RISCOS platforms (all perhaps out-of-date) are here
+Precompiled binaries for Windows (runs in MSDOS window) are here

 A fork of pngcrush development exists, by Cosmin Truta, with a slightly different feature set and search space.
 See http://www.cs.toronto.edu/~cosmin/pngtech/optipng/"